 The Arizona Department of Financial Institutions (formerly known as the State Banking Department – 1922 to 2004; and before that the State Auditor – 1912 to 1968) traces back to territorial days and was established in the Howell Code, Chapter 20, Section 1, in 1864 as the Board of Territorial Auditors.
 The Office of the Territorial Auditor was established in 1866 and for a time included banking responsibilities.

 Under Title IV of the 1913 Civil Code, the Bank Comptroller also worked out of the Office of the State Auditor and until 1922, the same individual often occupied both positions.
 The Bank Comptroller licensed building and loan societies and associations, savings banks, and bank and banking companies.
-In 1922, by Laws 1922, Chapter 31, the duties of the Bank Comptroller were transferred to the newly established State Banking Department.
+In 1922, the duties of the Bank Comptroller were transferred to the newly established State Banking Department.
+See Laws 1922, Chapter 31.

 Laws 2004, Chapter 188 established the AZDFI, transferred to it the responsibilities of the former State Banking Department, and required the Superintendent to have experience in the business of financial institutions.

-Laws 2017, Chapter 334 includes the conforming language prepared by Legislative Council as required by the 2015 measure.
+Laws 2017, Chapter 334 included the conforming language prepared by Legislative Council staff as required by the 2015 measure.

 - Laws 1922, Chapter 31